Grant-Steinfeld/Grant-Steinfeld/README.md

-> ## “DevOps is not a Goal, But a never-ending process of continual improvement” – Jez Humble
+> ## "There is no, has never been, and will never be any environment that looks just like prod.

+🌺Only production is production.🌺 Test in prod or live a lie."
+Charity Majors
+@mipsytipsy

 <br/>

 The below is built using the [build-svg.ps1](https://github.com/grant-steinfeld/grant-steinfeld/blob/master/build-svg.ps1) PowerShell script, which runs daily at 3am via this [GitHub Action](https://github.com/grant-steinfeld/grant-steinfeld/blob/master/.github/workflows/readme.yml).